 When this happens, accident victims may forget that auto insurance companies are businesses and businesses are driven by profits.
 The adjusters are agents for the insurance companies.
 Their job is to pay as little as possible on claims, including bodily injury claims.
 As in the example above, the adjusters may try to convince you that your accident was minor or that you don’t deserve any more that what they are offering.
 Accident victims should be wary of insurance adjusters claims or advice.
 Especially when they tell you not to hire a personal injury attorney.
 Why?
 Because they are hoping they can pay you much less than what your claim may actually be worth.

 So, do yourself a favor.
 If you’ve been injured in a car accident, you should speak with an experienced Massachusetts personal injury attorney.
-An experienced lawyer will review your matter and advise you on the fair value of your accident case.
+An experienced car accident injury lawyer will review your matter and advise you on the fair value of your accident case.
 Most attorneys offer free case evaluations with no obligation to hire them.

 That’s what we do here at Mahaney & Pappas, LLP.
 We will sit down with you and review the facts of the accident and your injuries and treatment.
 At our meeting we will explain to you what your legal rights and options are and then you can make a more educated decisions regarding your injury claim.